 Underestimating our influence over others

 In one line of research, I explore social influence via the levers of self-conscious emotions, such as guilt (Bohns & Flynn, 2013a) and embarrassment (Bohns & Flynn, 2010).
-In particular, I have looked at the extent to which we realize how much influence we have over other people through these levers.
+In particular, I have looked at the extent to which we realize how much influence we have over other people through these levers (Bohns, 2016).
 People typically do not appreciate how much they influence others' behavior (Flynn & Bohns, 2012; Bohns & Flynn, 2013b), especially in relatively individualistic cultures like Canada and the United States (Bohns et al., 2011).
 For example, in the prosocial domain, Frank Flynn and I have found that people don't expect that the simple act of asking for help will elicit the kind of assistance it almost invariably does (Flynn & Lake (Bohns), 2008; see also Newark, Flynn & Bohns, 2014).
 Further, my graduate students and I have found that this effect extends to unethical domains.
 Just as participants in my previous studies exhibited surprise at how willing people were to help when asked, people are similarly surprised at how willing others are to engage in unethical acts when asked (Bohns, Roghanizad & Xu, 2014).
 I am currently exploring various moderators of these findings.